thelucasfiles/arcade-pet-class-room/activity1.md

 ## Identify!

 With these two checks, we have now identified that the animal must be a zebra (from the set of animals we currently have -- we might have to add more rules in the future when more species are discovered!)

 Add code to indicate to the game that the sprite is a zebra

+#### ~ tutorialhint

 ```blocks
 animal.onClassifyUpdate(function (sprite) {